 - Talk to the caregiver or doctor of the senior patient.
 Consider support that may be helpful for the elderly in their behavioral changes.

 - Observe your seniors closely.
 Timely check them or they are in pain, thirst, hunger, full bladder, constipation, skin irritation, infections, and fatigue.
 Maintain a room temperature.

-Now you get to know details about the behavioral changes in the elderly; the reason behind the behavioral changes, how to deal with them, what it looks like senior behavioral changes.
+Now you get to know details about the behavioral changes in the elderly; the reason behind the behavioral changes, how to deal with them, and what it looks like for senior behavioral changes.
 This will surely help you to understand seniors in this condition and insight into how to react if this condition occurs.